mattgrill/statify.js/readme.md

 Caching is enabled by default.
 It can be disabled by passing the ```-c false``` option.

-Example: ´´´statify -d ~/Downloads -p 3000 -c false´´´ Will serve your "Downloads" directory without caching on port 3000.
+Example: ```statify -d ~/Downloads -p 3000 -c false``` will serve your "Downloads" directory without caching on port 3000.